tyleha/beneathdata/content/3 - Latitude Data.md

 1. Go to [https://www.google.com/settings/takeout](https://www.google.com/settings/takeout).
 Uncheck all services except "Location History"
 2. The data will be in a json format, which works great for us.
 Download it in your favorite compression type (.zip, .tgz)
-3. When Google has finished creating your archive, you'll get an email notificaiton and a link to download.
+3. When Google has finished creating your archive, you'll get an email notification and a link to download.
 4. Download and unzip the file, and you should be looking at a _LocationHistory.json_ file.

 ## Working with location data in Pandas